nibbula/yew/los/README.md

 customization, removes clutter from the command arguments, and preserves compatibility.
 If you want to change the command line arguments to suite your use, you can do so easily, and it shouldn't affect anything else.

+*Note* that this is depends on [yew](https://github.com/nibbula/yew) and infrequently updated from there.